oceanum/zarrio/docs/source/installation.rst

 Verification
 ------------

-To verify that zarrify is installed correctly, you can run:
+To verify that zarrio is installed correctly, you can run:

 .. code-block:: bash

-    python -c "import zarrify; print(f'zarrify version: {zarrify.__version__}')"
+    python -c "import zarrio; print(f'zarrio version: {zarrio.__version__}')"

 Or using the CLI:

 .. code-block:: bash

-    zarrify --version
+    zarrio --version

 Docker Installation
 -------------------

-zarrify can also be used via Docker containers.
+zarrio can also be used via Docker containers.
 See the :doc:`docker` documentation for details on building and running Docker images.

 System requirements
 -------------------

-zarrify is designed to work on Linux, macOS, and Windows systems with Python 3.8 or higher.
+zarrio is designed to work on Linux, macOS, and Windows systems with Python 3.8 or higher.

 For large datasets, ensure you have sufficient disk space and memory.
 The library can handle datasets larger than available RAM through dask's chunked array operations.